When My Body “Failed” Me: My Natural Birth Story

 I was 3 weeks overdue, I could barely stand up due to the pain, and I’d been in labor for over 30 hours.
 They were definitely going to give me a c section.
 I was now terrified.

-When we got to the hospital, I reluctantly limped my way into the doors, held up by my husband and my midwife’s daughter, Molly.
-We had to stop twice before reaching the front desk so I could writhe in the pain of a back wrenching contraction.
+When we got to the hospital, I reluctantly limped my way into the doors, held up by my husband and my midwife’s daughter.
+We had to stop twice before reaching the front desk because even though the pain was constant, it peaked every 2 minutes.

 But when I got all checked in , we found that I was only dilated to a 4.
 Technically, not even in active labor yet.
 We had thought I was at a 10 already.

 All that work, for nothing.
 That’s what it felt like.
-My body was failing me.
-My body did not know what it was doing.
+It felt like my body was failing me.

 A nurse, my guardian angel, I now call her, took hold of my two shoulders, placed her forehead on my forehead and held my pain ridden body still.
 She looked straight into my eyes.
-She spoke so calmly and so softly and so sweetly despite my ugly crying and panic.
+She spoke so calmly and so softly and so sweetly despite my panic.

 She held me and breathed with me.
 She told me I’d be okay and that she wasn’t going to leave me.
 With each contraction my back split over and over again(not really but that’s what it felt like).
-I didn’t think it was humanly possible for me to sit up straight.
+I honestly did not think it was humanly possible for me to sit up straight.
 And I couldn’t have done it without that nurse.

 I dug my nails into this nurse’s shoulders, while the anesthesiologist set up his tools for injecting me.
-It took forever and three contractions it felt like.
 All the while this nurse held on to me, never letting go and never complaining about the pain I caused her.

 They gave me the epidural and some food and something to drink.
 I fell asleep while my body contracted and dilated more.
 I was exhausted and discouraged and very upset.
-But I remember feeling relieved to sleep.
+My birth wasn’t going the way I had wanted.
+But I do remember feeling relieved to sleep.
 My nurse stayed past her shift to make sure I was okay, but eventually she had to go soon after I woke up.
 I’m forever grateful to that angel of a woman who probably had bruises because of me.

 When the doctor came in, he had the nurses set up for a c section.
 I begin panicking again.
-But he came over to me, calmly and introduced himself, told me I was doing a great job, and that he was going to help me.
+But he came over to me, calmly, and introduced himself.
+He told me I was doing a great job and that he was going to help me.

 He asked me if there was anything I wanted for my birth plan.

-Which shocked me, because I thought doctors didn’t care about birth plans.
-All the books make them sound money-hungry.
+Which surprised me, because I thought doctors didn’t care about birth plans.
 We told him we wanted the cord left unclamped as long as possible.

 He said “okay”.

 My baby boy, my sweet Jethro was posterior, the cord was wrapped around his neck, and his heart rate was going down with every single contraction.
-My body was literally killing my son.
 He pooped meconium while still inside the womb, due to the intense stress he was in.

 The doctor was calm and very quiet.
 Solemn and determined.
 It comforted me to see him so unaffected by the high stress of the situation.
 It was just another day on the job for him.
 Strangely, that gave me a sense that he knew what he was doing.

 He didn’t give me a c section.
-I don’t know why even until this day other than the fact that I told him I really didn’t want one.
 My baby was stuck, his heart rate plummeting and my doctor somehow, miraculously reached his hands inside of the birth canal, unwrapped the cord, turned my baby around and pulled him out.
-I don’t understand how that’s possible.
-I certainly don’t understand why he didn’t cut me open because it seems that would’ve been easier for him.
-All I can assume was it was because he actually cared.
-This doctor cared about the panicked mother in front of him, despite what the birthing books said.

-Then all the things that learned in those books suddenly became untrue.
-Or at least not the WHOLE unbiased truth.
-Because my birth was in the hospital, but I tell you what, I know beyond a shadow of a doubt that I was not robbed of the miracle of birth.
+Upon reflecting on my birth experience, some of the things that learned in those books, I began to see in a different light.
+Because my birth was in the hospital, but I tell you what, I know beyond a shadow of a doubt that I was not robbed of a miracle.
 I was granted the miracle of LIFE.

 I was not robbed, I was saved.
 My baby was saved.
-And God was with me, the whole time.
+And Yah was with me, the whole time.
 He knew that my body wouldn’t do what it needed to, even though I was 100 percent sure I could.
 He knew my baby was in the wrong position and he provided him a way.
-A way that some deem “unnatural”.
+A way that some may think is unnatural.

-I loved the experience and the nurses and the after care so much!
+I ended up loving the nurses and the after care so much!
 I felt so cared about, so pampered and so humbled, that I went back for my second birth without a doubt in my mind.
 I got an epidural and I triumphed as I pushed my second miracle out and as she sounded her first cry.
 There was no fear.
 There wasn’t any room for that.
-There was only love and joy and victory through Yahshua in that delivery room.
+There was only love and joy and victory through Yeshua in that delivery room.

 The nurses who cared for me were profoundly pro-women and so knowledgeable.
 My second baby was also turning posterior, but this amazing nurse got me into a position that moved my baby back into the correct position.

 The point of the story is this: I no longer need a book to validate that my children are miracles.
 I don’t need the permission of a book to have my birth be a spiritual, powerful experience.
-I don’t need to give birth in a certain place for me to see that birth is an act of God.
+I don’t need to give birth in a certain place for me to see that birth is amazing.